 In addition to assets, the Statement of Net Position includes a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s), and as such will not be recognized as an outflow of resources (expense/expenditures) until then.
 The District has recognized a deferred loss on refunding which is reported in the Statement of Net Position.
 A deferred loss on refunding results from the difference in the carrying value of refunded debt and its reacquisition price.
 This amount is deferred and amortized over the shortened life of the refunded or refunding debt.
-Additionally, the District has recognized a deferred in the Statement of Net Position of the net pension liability reported in the Statement of Net Position.
+Additionally, the District has recognized a deferred outflow of resources related to the recognition of the net pension liability reported in the Statement of Net Position.